Recently I have had more than one person ask me about establishing paternity and doing a name change after a father has passed away.

 - identifies another man as the possible father of the child.

-- Except as otherwise provided by Section 160.510, if more than one man is identified by genetic testing as the possible father of the child, the court shall order each man to submit to further genetic testing to identify the genetic father.
+- Except as otherwise provided by Section 160.510, if more than one man is identified by genetic testing as the possible father of the child, the court shall order each man to submit to further genetic testing to remember the genetic father.

 § 160.508.
 Genetic Testing When All Individuals Not Available